Cuprate/monero-book/src/consensus_rules/blocks.md

 ### POW Function

-The proof of work function used depends on the hard-fork[^pow-function]:
+The proof of work function used depends on the hard-fork[^pow-func]:

 | hard-fork  | POW function   |
 | ---------- | -------------- |